EDV's Telehealth Nurse | Eating Disorders Victoria

 • Provide useful information and educational resources

-Telehealth Nurses are available to people experiencing eating disorders and their carers/support people in Victoria.
-They provide guidance to people at all stages of the treatment journey.
+Our Telehealth Nurses provide guidance to people at all stages of the treatment journey.
 This includes individuals and families who have just received a diagnosis, right through to those who are already connected to more intensive hospital or day programs.

-What can I expect from EDV's Telehealth Nurse service?
+What to expect from EDV's Telehealth Nurse service

 Eligibility